Cosmo65/MS-Intercom-AutoSend-Emails/docs/usage.md

 ### Run the server

-1. Run the `main.py` in the MS-Intercom-AutoReply folder and open https://127.0.0.1:8080 in your browser.
+1. Run the `main.py` in the MS-Intercom-AutoReply folder and open http://127.0.0.1:8080 in your browser.

 2. Enter the name of the Google Sheet you are accessing.

 3. Enter the name of the worksheet of the Google Sheet you are accessing.

+4. Enter your name, which will be the signature of the email.

+Voila!

 Check out the GIF file that shows how the script works.

 ![How The Script Works](https://github.com/yongzx/MS-Intercom-AutoReply/blob/master/docs/Intercom-Automate-Email.gif)

-Voila!